Christmas Customs

 Good King Wenceslas

-This carol was written in Victorian Britain by Mr. J M Neale to a traditional folk tune.
+This carol was written in 1853 by John Mason Neale to a traditional folk tune (which had been used as a Spring carol for several hundred years!).
 It was written in the town of East Grinstead, in the county of West Sussex, at Sackville College where he was staying at the time.
-The story in the carol is about the King of Bohemia (an area in Central Europe which is now part of the Czech Republic) from over 1000 years ago, seeing peasants, on Boxing Day, from his castle and taking food and wood to them.
-The story in the carol was probably completely made up!
-In fact the real story of King Wenceslas is rather gory!
+The story in the carol is about the King (or Duke) of Bohemia (an area in Central Europe which is now part of Czechia) from over 1000 years ago, seeing peasants, on Boxing Day, from his castle and taking food and wood to them.
+The story in the carol was probably completely made up to reflect the view that you should be charitable at Christmas.
+In fact the real story of King Wenceslas (907-935) is rather gory!

-Wenceslas' father was the King of Bohemia and a Christian but his mother was from a pagan tribe.
-His father died when he was 12 and, as he was not old enough to become King, until he was 18 his mother took control of the land as regent.
-During this time his grandmother, Ludmilla, took care of Wenceslas and brought him up as a Christian.
-His mother did not like this at all and banished Ludmilla to a a distant castle where she was murdered by the Queen's guards!
+Wenceslas' father was the Duke of Bohemia and a Christian but it's thought that his mother might have been a pre-Christian/pagan.
+His father died when he was 12 and, as he was not old enough to become Duke until he was 18, his mother took control of the land as regent.
+During this time his grandmother, Ludmilla, took care of Wenceslas and brought him up as a Christian (she smuggled priests into the house to help teach him).
+It's thought that his mother had Ludmilla banished to a distant castle where she was murdered by the Queen's guards!

-After four years of happiness, when Wenceslas was 22, his brother Boleslav, became very jealous of Wenceslas and plotted with the pagan followers of his mother to kill Wenceslas.
-Boleslav invited Wenceslas to a pretend celebration of the dedication of a new chapel.
-When Wenceslas was in the chapel the doors were locked, so he was trapped in the chapel, and Boleslav and his men stabbed Wenceslas to death!
-I said it was gory!
+After four years of happiness, when Wenceslas was 22, his brother Boleslav, became very jealous of Wenceslas and plotted (possibly with the pre-Christian/pagan followers of their mother) to kill Wenceslas.
+Boleslav invited Wenceslas to celebrate a saint's day with him, but on the way to the Church, Wenceslas was attacked and stabbed to death by three of Boleslav's followers!

 ALL: